 We have a pay-what-you-wish Central Park bike tour (bike rental costs extra) which is something that everyone in the family can enjoy.

-Climb, Kayak, and Carousel-Ride in Brooklyn Bridge Park
+Climb, Kayak, and Ride a Carousel in Brooklyn Bridge Park

 Located near Brooklyn Heights, the enormous Brooklyn Bridge Park offers all sorts of athletic activities from rock climbing, roller skating, kayaking, and more.

 There are basketball and handball courts, multiple playgrounds, and even a seasonal pop-up pool.